Lucin Cutoff: 1900s–1950s

-By 1908, five passenger trains and seven freight trains were using the Lucin Cutoff in each direction daily.
+In 1932, two more piles were added to each bay next to the trestles, and 2,038 bracing piles were added.

+In 1941, the telegraph building at the Midlake station was reopened as part of World War II related military operations.

 In 1942, the original track between Lucin and Corinne, Utah was removed, including the remaining spikes on Promontory Point, and the scrap metal was donated to the war effort.